Overview

 History

-The town grew around the castle, benefitting from a royal grant of a fair by Henry VIII.
-A Franciscan friary founded in 1252 became one of the richest religious houses in Ireland, and the medieval priory of St John the Baptist at Tyone added to the ecclesiastical landscape.
-The 19th century saw Nenagh transform into a market hub with brewing, corn processing, coach‑building and a thriving cottage‑industry sector.
-After the 1838 division of County Tipperary, Nenagh was designated the administrative capital of the North Riding, prompting the construction of civic buildings such as the 1843 Courthouse and the octagonal Governor’s Residence of the former gaol.
+Commerce and faith shaped Nenagh’s expansion.
+Henry VIII granted the town a royal charter for a fair, boosting its status as a regional trading hub.
+A Franciscan friary founded in 1252 grew to become one of Ireland’s wealthiest religious houses, while the medieval priory of St John the Baptist at Tyone added to the area’s ecclesiastical footprint.
+The 19th century brought industrialisation, with brewing, corn processing, and coach-building thriving alongside cottage industries.
+Following the 1838 partition of County Tipperary, Nenagh was appointed the capital of the North Riding.
+This administrative upgrade prompted the construction of civic infrastructure, including the 1843 Courthouse and the distinctive octagonal Governor’s Residence attached to the former gaol.

 What to See & Do